Prisoner of War of the Japanese 1942-1945

 It is good to think that we are no longer numbers, but are now names as well, the numbers I have had are; in Thailand 353, 444 and 8818, On the boat 78 of 57 party and in Japan 499 and 1669.

 It made us want to know officially what was going on, when an air raid siren went off as usual at 6 o’clock, not that I doubt the finish of the war but there are a lot that do.

 They took our POW pay book off us this morning.
 It was only a stiff paper folder with a description of us, the date that we got to Japan and any crimes, or payments that we had got for being good workers.

 It is only a week since Cyril Dilley fell down some stairs in the blackout and got concussion and died 12 hours later.
 It was his birthday today and it is tragic to think that after three and a half years during which he had had a lot of sickness and misery that he should go out so simply.

-The huts are long, with the Dutch and mess tables in one half and 240 of us AIF in the other half.
-630 men are in the two huts.
-There are 3 rows of sleeping places, one down the center as well as down the sides and there are two layers one about seven feet high.
-There is straw matting laid down on the floor and we have a little straw pillow six inches high and one foot long
+The huts are long, with the Dutch and mess tables in one half and 240 of us AIF in the other half 630 men are in the two huts.
+There are 3 rows of sleeping places, one down the centre as well as down the sides and there are two layers one about seven feet high.
+There is straw matting laid down on the floor and we have a little straw pillow six inches high and one foot long.

 The sides of the barracks are made of interlaced bamboo and an earth mixture plastered about three inches thick with pine on the outside.
 The roof is pine with tar matting or pine bark on it.